Farsightedness - Presbopia & Hyperopia

 Here are some tips on protecting one's general vision:

-- Supplementation with nutrients support the functioning of the eye including antioxidants which are found in high concentrations in the eye.
+- Supplement with nutrients to support the functioning of the eye including antioxidants which are found in high concentrations in the eye.

 - Nutrition, diet & lifestyle protocol - see our recommendations for diet and lifestyle tips for detailed information.